CylonicRaider/Instant/docs/CONFIG.md

 Boolean indicating whether to create the cookie key file if it is absent or invalid.
 The Instant process must have appropriate privileges for this to work (otherwise, a fatal error may occur).

+### instant.http.maxCacheAge

+Integer setting the `max-age` parameter of the `Cache-Control` HTTP header for static resources, i.e., controlling for how long (compliant) browsers will cache them.